GoaFan77/Enhanced4XModRepo/Readme.txt

 		-The Black Market planet bonus now has the additional effect of reducing planet allegiance by 5%.
 		-Vasari Explosive mines hit points buffed to be close to the other factions' mines.

-1.x
+1.7
-		-Pirate bases now have a captureable "Pirate Outpost" structure that allows any player to recruit pirate ships.
+		-Pirate bases now have a captureable "Pirate Outpost" structure that allows any player to recruit pirate ships and the new Pirate Captain hero (1 per pirate base).
 		-Pirate bases while owned by pirates are now more resistant to planetary and Novalith bombardment and have a defending "Pirate Captian" hero unit.
+		-The most powerful pirate raids, whether they occur through bounty or player purchases, will now be lead by a Pirate Captain.
+		-Pirate's should respond with stronger raids to high bounty.
+It took many more credits than intended to get them to send strong raids before.
+		-Hero units are now unlocked by their own techs in the Diplomacy trees.
+They are free and instant research, but require a certain number of techs to unlock.
+		-New "Non-Vasari Phase Gate" minimod allows the TEC and Advent to reverse engineer and build phase gates, but are much harder to get than the Vasari version.
+It is compatible with all other Minimods.
+		-All new E4X techs, as well as Vanilla ones that recieved major changes, have an "E4X" overlay on them in the research tree.
+		-Industrial planets now have a new guarenteed planet bonus that reduces ship costs by 10%, in addition to faster ship build speed.
+		-The "secret" Cybernetic Planet has been buffed, with its guareented planet bonus/ability providing 33% cheaper ships and structures and 66% faster build speeds.
+		-Adjusted all Forbidden World planet bonuses and added them to E4X planet types.
+Some bonuses have had their values and effects tweaked.
+		-Player with the Forbidden Worlds DLC may now find the Trader Mining Colony random encounter on Ferrous Planets.
+		-Capitalships in Random Encounters and the Titan on the Occupation planet will have gained a few levels!
+		-It is now possible to "Abandon" neutral structures you capture, allowing players to get rid of ancient Superweapons they cannont use or give them to allies.
+		-Uncolonizeable gravity wells (including those from Stellar Phenomena DLC) can now have planet bonuses, including some new ones unique to them.
+		-Slightly upped the chance of getting a planet bonus due to all planets now having them.
-		-Scientist Vasul's Assimulation ability now correctly has a 4th level available (thanks 5th Horsemen).
+		-Scientist Vasul's Assimulation ability now correctly has a 4th level available (thanks 5th Horsemen & Chaosmaster).
+		-Matriarch Celestia should finally be more responsive to your orders!
+(Thanks 5th Horsemen) -VIR Starbases will now properly only jump to planets with phase nodes active, instead of any planet like the good old days! (thanks Mike)
 		-Reduced the average number of frigates the Orthodox Advent's Psychic possession ability captures.
 		-Stars now have a space mine limit of 30, instead of the Vanilla 500. :-o -The physical size of all Corvettes have been reduced to 60% their original size.
+Stats unchanged.
+		-Hero Captain Aurelion's EMP Railgun ability can now target Corvettes and the autocast will now target titans.